abpframework/abp/docs/en/Entities.md

 Notice that you also need to define keys of the entity in your **object-relational mapping** (ORM) configuration.

 > Also note that Entities with Composite Primary Keys cannot utilize the `IRepository<TEntity, TKey>` interface since it requires a single unique Id property.
-However, you can always implement `IRepository<TEntity>`.
+However, you can always use `IRepository<TEntity>`.
 See [repositories documentation](Repositories.md) for more.

 ### AggregateRoot Class